-- I. The Wellness Coordinator shall monitor and administer programs and procedures that work toward supporting the wellness program's purpose and goals, such as: - A. Wellness Wall -- Wellness information and resources periodically posted by the Wellness Coordinator on a bulletin board located in a centralized location for all employees. - B. Walk/Run Path -- A map of the Agency facility indicating measured routes that can be used by employees to track walking and running distances, with corresponding markers along the route.
-As this path encompasses facility vehicle roads and galleries, employees participating in this activity should observe appropriate safety measures and be aware of traffic at all times. - C. Payroll Notices -- The Wellness Coordinator provides wellness information to all staff through the Claremont wellness newsletter sent by email. - D. Annual Flu Shots -- The Agency provides interested employees with paid time to get flu shots once a year during flu season.
+- I. The Administrative Specialist shall monitor and administer programs and procedures that work toward supporting the wellness program's purpose and goals, such as: - A. Wellness Wall -- Wellness information and resources periodically posted by the Wellness Coordinator on a bulletin board located in a centralized location for all employees. - B. Walk/Run Path -- A map of the Agency facility indicating measured routes that can be used by employees to track walking and running distances, with corresponding markers along the route.
+As this path encompasses facility vehicle roads and galleries, employees participating in this activity should observe appropriate safety measures and be aware of traffic at all times. - C. Wellness Notices -- The AS provides wellness information to all staff through the Claremont wellness newsletters sent by email. - D. Annual Flu Shots -- The Agency provides interested employees with paid time to get flu shots once a year during flu season.

-II.
-Employee Participation

-- A. Employees are encouraged to participate in the program. - B. Suggestions for additional health and wellness activities are welcome, and should be submitted to the Wellness Coordinator.
+- E. Digital Bulletin Board Messages The AS will coordinate the regular addition of wellness information to the Administrative and Maintenance digital bulletin boards. - II.
+Employee Participation - A. Employees are encouraged to participate in the program. - B. Suggestions for additional health and wellness activities are welcome, and should be submitted to the AS.

 POLICY/PROCEDURE #: 65

 SECTION: ADMINISTRATIVE - HUMAN RESOURCES

 SUBJECT: Safety Footwear

-DATE: 02/14/2024
+DATE: 6/16/2025